rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 ```

 #### GET '/categories/{category_id}/dishes'
-- Retrieve a list of dishes from the same category by category_id
+- Retrieves a list of dishes from the same category by category_id
-- Request arguments: **category_id**
+- Requests arguments: **category_id**
 - Returns: A list of dishes grouped by a given category_id and a successful message.

 ##### Exmaple request: